-Bob IssaChief Marketing and
+Bob Issa Chief Marketing and Sales Officer Elegancia Healthcare

-Sales Officer

-Elegancia Healthcare

-Estithmar Holding was established as a dynamic organization with a mandate to deliver reliable, sustainable, and high-quality services across its four sectors, including services, contracting and industries, ventures, and healthcare.
+Estithmar Holding was established as a dynamic organization with a mandate to deliver reliable, sustainable, and high-quality services across its four sectors including healthcare, services, ventures, contracting and industries.
 At Estithmar Holding we aim to create a positive impact on the national economy, local society, and add value to our stakeholders and shareholders.